nogas404/morning/README.md

 and i also used some packages, you can find all of them in [requirements.txt](requirements.txt)

 #### Per package acknowledgements
-each program may also have some link of some sources, i recommend to check them out cause they are pretty helpful (at least to me)
+each program may also have some link to some sources, I recommend you to check them out, because they are pretty helpful (at least to me)